Michelle Alexander: The New Jim Crow

-Hidden Colors 2
+Appearances

-Alexander appeared in the 2012 documentary Hidden Colors 2: The Triumph of Melanin, in which she discussed the impact of mass incarceration in Black communities.
-Alexander said: "Today there are more African American adults, under correctional control, in prison or jail, on probation or parole than were enslaved in 1850 a decade before the Civil War began.
+Alexander appeared in the 2012 documentary Hidden Colors 2: The Triumph of Melanin, in which she discusses the impact of mass incarceration on Black communities.

-13th

-Alexander appeared in the 2016 documentary 13th directed by Ava DuVernay.
-As an interviewee, Alexander described the evolution of racial disparity in the United States of America through its evolution from slavery, the Jim Crow laws, the war on drugs, to mass incarceration.
-Alexander said, "So many aspects of the Old Jim Crow are suddenly legal again once you've been branded a felon.
-And so it seems that in America, we haven't so much ended racial caste but simply redesigned it."
+Alexander also appeared in the 2016 documentary 13th, directed by Ava DuVernay.
+As an interviewee, Alexander describes the evolution of racial inequality in the United States from slavery and the Jim Crow laws to the war on drugs and mass incarceration.
+Alexander says: "So many aspects of the Old Jim Crow are suddenly legal again once you've been branded a felon."

 Personal life

-In 2002, Alexander married Carter M. Stewart, a graduate of Stanford University and Harvard Law School.
+In 2002, Alexander married attorney Carter M. Stewart.
 Stewart at the time was a senior associate at McCutchen, Doyle, Brown & Enersen, a San Francisco law firm, and later was the U.S. Attorney for the Southern District of Ohio.
 They have three children.
-Her father-in-law is a former member of the board of directors of the New York Times.
+Her father-in-law is a former member of the board of directors of The New York Times.

 In a 2019 opinion piece for the New York Times, written subsequent to the passing of the Ohio "Heartbeat Bill", Alexander wrote of being raped during her first semester of law school, becoming pregnant as a result, and then aborting the pregnancy.